backstage/backstage/plugins/octopus-deploy/README.md

 )
 ```

-3. Add `octopus.com/project-id` and optionally an `octopus.com/space-id` annotation in the catalog descriptor file.
+3. Add `octopus.com/project-id` annotation in the catalog descriptor file.

 To obtain a projects ID you will have to query the Octopus API.
-You can get the space ID from the projects URL in the octopus deploy UI.
 In the future we'll add support for using a projects slug as well.

 ```
 // catalog-info.yaml